yunsuklee/blogr-app/README.md

 # Blogr App

   A blogging app twitter-like made with React, Node + Express and Mongo + Mongoose.
-  Implements REST API's and is styled with styled-components.
+  Implemented using REST API's and styled with styled-components.

 ## Scripts